Premier (NASDAQ:PINC) Updates FY 2022 Earnings Guidance

+Premier (NASDAQ:PINC) last announced its quarterly earnings results on Monday, August 16th.
+The company reported $0.60 EPS for the quarter, beating the Zacks’ consensus estimate of $0.59 by $0.01.
+Premier had a net margin of 18.05% and a return on equity of 13.74%.
+The firm had revenue of $481.50 million during the quarter, compared to the consensus estimate of $438.30 million.
+During the same quarter last year, the firm earned $0.58 EPS.
+The firm’s revenue for the quarter was up 40.5% compared to the same quarter last year.
+On average, equities analysts predict that Premier will post 2.25 EPS for the current fiscal year.

-A number of research firms recently commented on PINC.
-Robert W. Baird reissued a hold rating on shares of Premier in a research report on Thursday, May 6th.
-Piper Sandler decreased their target price on shares of Premier from $36.00 to $31.00 in a research report on Tuesday, May 4th.
-Zacks Investment Research cut shares of Premier from a hold rating to a sell rating in a research report on Thursday, May 20th.
-TheStreet raised shares of Premier from a c+ rating to a b rating in a research report on Thursday, July 1st.
-Finally, Raymond James increased their target price on shares of Premier from $39.00 to $45.00 and gave the company an outperform rating in a research report on Thursday.
-Four equities research analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The company has a consensus rating of Hold and an average target price of $38.86.
+Several analysts have issued reports on PINC shares.
+Barclays downgraded shares of Premier from an overweight rating to an underweight rating and decreased their price objective for the stock from $42.00 to $34.00 in a research note on Friday, May 28th.
+TheStreet raised shares of Premier from a c+ rating to a b rating in a research note on Thursday, July 1st.
+Robert W. Baird reissued a hold rating on shares of Premier in a research note on Thursday, May 6th.
+SVB Leerink raised their price objective on shares of Premier from $44.00 to $46.00 and gave the stock an outperform rating in a research note on Wednesday, August 18th.
+Finally, Canaccord Genuity raised their price objective on shares of Premier from $44.00 to $46.00 and gave the stock a buy rating in a research note on Wednesday, May 5th.
+Three research analysts have rated the stock with a sell rating, six have assigned a hold rating and six have given a buy rating to the company’s stock.
+Premier has a consensus rating of Hold and an average price target of $39.00.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Investors of record on Wednesday, September 1st will be given a dividend of $0.20 per share.
-This represents a $0.80 annualized dividend and a yield of 2.12%.
-The ex-dividend date is Tuesday, August 31st.
-This is a positive change from Premier’s previous quarterly dividend of $0.19.
-Premier’s dividend payout ratio (DPR) is currently 31.54%.
+In other news, CFO Craig S. Mckasson sold 104,014 shares of the firm’s stock in a transaction that occurred on Wednesday, August 18th.
+The shares were sold at an average price of $38.07, for a total transaction of $3,959,812.98.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Company insiders own 2.40% of the company’s stock.

 An institutional investor recently raised its position in Premier stock.
-OLD Mission Capital LLC grew its stake in Premier, Inc. (NASDAQ:PINC) by 40.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 30,336 shares of the company’s stock after purchasing an additional 8,728 shares during the quarter.
+OLD Mission Capital LLC boosted its holdings in shares of Premier, Inc. (NASDAQ:PINC) by 40.4% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 30,336 shares of the company’s stock after buying an additional 8,728 shares during the quarter.
 OLD Mission Capital LLC’s holdings in Premier were worth $996,000 as of its most recent SEC filing.
-62.88% of the stock is owned by hedge funds and other institutional investors.
+62.88% of the stock is currently owned by institutional investors and hedge funds.

 Premier Company Profile